f-forcher/blog-posts/Polynomial Chaos.md

                                     max_step=1/100, t_eval=tcoordinates,
                                     dense_output=True, events=None, vectorized=False)
 ```

+The positional arguments are the most important thing to understand: we pass our function
+`derivative_field` with signature `derivative_field(t, y, *args)`, which returns the
+derivative at $t,y$.
+The solution is defined on the interval $t_span$, and the initial conditions
+are in `y0`.
+Additional parameters for `derivative_field` are passed in `args`, in our case the
+spring strength $k0$.

 If everything goes well, `sol` should print something like this:
 ```
   message: The solver successfully reached the end of the integration interval.